Jewel (singer): Early life

-According to Kilcher, the first song she learned to sing was "Saint Louis Blues".
-In her youth, Kilcher and her father sometimes earned a living by performing music in roadhouses and taverns as a father-daughter duo; they also often sang at hotels in Anchorage, including the Hotel Captain Cook and the Hilton Anchorage.
-It was during this time that Kilcher learned to yodel from her father.
+According to Jewel, the first song she learned to sing was "Saint Louis Blues".
+In her youth, Jewel and her father sometimes earned a living by performing music in roadhouses and taverns as a father-daughter musical duo; they also often sang at hotels in Anchorage, including the Hotel Captain Cook and the Hilton Anchorage.
+It was during this time that Jewel learned to yodel from her father.
 She would later credit the time she spent in bars as integral to her formative years: "I saw women who would compromise themselves for compliments, for flattery; or men who would run away from themselves by drinking until they ultimately killed themselves."

 At age fifteen, while working at a dance studio in Anchorage, she was referred by the studio instructor to Interlochen Arts Academy in Interlochen, Michigan, where she applied and received a partial scholarship to study operatic voice.
 Local businesses in her hometown of Homer donated items for auction to help allocate additional funds, and raised a total of $11,000 to pay the remainder of her first year's tuition.
 She subsequently relocated to Michigan to attend Interlochen, where she received classical training, and also learned to play guitar.
 She began writing songs on guitar at age sixteen.
 While in school, she would often perform live in coffeehouses.
 After graduating, she relocated to San Diego, California, where she worked in a coffee shop and as a phone operator at a computer warehouse.

-Career
+Music career

 1993–1997: Beginnings and Pieces of You

 For a time, Jewel lived in her car while traveling around the country doing street performances and small gigs, mainly in Southern California.
-She gained recognition by singing at The Inner Change Cafe and Java Joe's in San Diego; she would later make her debut record at Java Joe's when it was in Poway, where she had worked as a barista.
-Her friend Steve Poltz's band, The Rugburns, played the same venues.
+She gained recognition by singing at the Inner Change Cafe and Java Joe's in San Diego.
+Her friend Steve Poltz's band, the Rugburns, played the same venues.
 She later collaborated with Poltz on some of her songs, including "You Were Meant for Me".
 (He also appeared in the song's second, better-known video.)
 The Rugburns opened for Jewel on her Tiny Lights tour in 1997.
 Poltz appeared in Jewel's band on the Spirit World Tour 1999 playing guitar.